galacticcouncil/hydration-docs/docs/node_monitoring.md

       - targets: ["localhost:9615"]
 ```

-The first scrape job exports data of Prometheus itself, the second one carries the HydraDX node metrics.
+The first scrape job exports data of Prometheus itself, the second one exports the HydraDX node metrics.
-We adjusted the `scrape_interval` of both jobs to get a more detailed statistic.
+We adjusted the `scrape_interval` of both jobs to get more detailed statistics.
 This overrides the global values.
 The `target` in `static_configs` sets where the exporters run, we stick to the default ports here.

 After saving the configuration we will - once again - change the ownership.